 Be Relatable, Not Robotic

 You don’t want to write like a corporate email machine but like a real, honest person trying to help a friend with a text.
-Use short sentences with a casual tone and a little humor if it fits.
+Use short sentences in a casual tone, and add a little humor when appropriate.

 You’re not selling insurance but trying to help someone solve a real problem.
 What can this look like in reality?